wenlzhang/obsidian-todoist-context-bridge/README.md

 To enable task completion auto-sync:
 1. **Enable the feature**: Turn on "Task completion auto-sync" in settings
 2. **Configure sync interval**: Set how often the plugin checks for changes (1-1440 minutes)
-3. **Set time window** (optional): Limit sync to recent tasks for better performance
-4. **Enable completion timestamp** (optional): Add timestamps when syncing from Todoist to Obsidian
+3. **Enable completion timestamp** (optional): Add timestamps when syncing from Todoist to Obsidian
-5. **Choose timestamp source**: Use Todoist's actual completion time or the sync time
+4. **Choose timestamp source**: Use Todoist's actual completion time or the sync time
-6. **Customize timestamp format**: Configure the timestamp format using moment.js syntax
+5. **Customize timestamp format**: Configure the timestamp format using moment.js syntax

 ### Performance optimization

-The plugin offers two performance optimization approaches:
+The plugin uses an intelligent journal-based sync system for optimal performance and reliability:

-#### Time Window Filtering

-Optimizes sync performance for users with many historical tasks:

-- **Time window filtering**: Only sync tasks modified/completed within a specified time window (default: 7 days)
-- **Smart filtering logic**:
-  - Files with linked tasks are always processed regardless of age
-  - Tasks with future due dates are always included regardless of task age
-  - Old files without linked tasks are skipped for performance
-  - Completed tasks without due dates are filtered by the time window
-- **Configurable window**: Set between 0-90 days (0 = sync all tasks, disables filtering)
-- **Performance impact**: With a 7-day window, users typically see ~28x faster sync performance

-#### Enhanced Log-Based Sync System

-For maximum performance and reliability, enable the enhanced sync system:

 - **Intelligent state tracking**: Uses persistent journal instead of full vault scanning
 - **Incremental sync**: Only processes new and changed tasks (O(changed tasks) vs O(total tasks))